 This Healthy Broccoli Salad is an easy and delicious side dish that’s perfect for any summer occasion!
 This healthy recipe features crunchy broccoli, apple, sunflower seeds and dried cranberries in a creamy homemade dressing.
 It’s the best healthy broccoli salad recipe and a reader favorite!

 Broccoli salad is a classic side dish for summer BBQ’s and potlucks.
-This is my all time favorite healthy broccoli salad recipe, and it’s a reader favorite, too!
+While I love this classic Broccoli Salad recipe, when I want a lighter, healthier side dish I make this healthy broccoli salad.
+It’s a long-time favorite and a reader favorite, too!

 One of the best things about this salad is that it’s so quick and easy to make!
 You mix together a simple 5-ingredient dressing and pour it over the broccoli and other salad ingredients and that’s it!
-You can make this cold broccoli salad up to three days ahead and keep it in your refrigerator.
+The creamy dressing is made with protein-packed Greek yogurt instead of mayo, for a lighter, fresher salad.

 Take just one bite of this fresh no mayo broccoli salad and you will see why it’s so popular.
 The combination of flavors and textures is irresistible.
 The broccoli has the perfect crunch and the creamy dressing is just right.
 When you combine these with other classic broccoli salad ingredients you have a side dish that you’ll want to make all summer long!

-The best thing about this vegetarian broccoli salad is that it is so quick and easy to make.
-Serve it as a side dish with a weeknight dinner, or make it for Easter, 4th of July, or a picnic!
+Serve this healthy broccoli salad as a side dish with a weeknight dinner, or make it for Easter, the 4th of July, or a picnic!

-This healthy side dish goes perfectly with this easy grilled chicken or baked chicken.
+This healthy side dish goes perfectly with this easy grilled chicken or grilled pork chops.
 If you’re planning your menu for a BBQ, also try these potato salad, macaroni salad, corn salad, coleslaw and fruit salad recipes.

 See over 30 MORE healthy side dishes here!